amundsen-io/amundsendatabuilder/README.md

 Excel spreadsheets, Salesforce connections, and Google Sheets connections are all classified as "databases" in terms of Tableau's Metadata API, with their "subsheets" forming their "tables" when present.
-However, these tables are not assigned a schema, this extractor chooses to use the name parent sheet as the schema, and assign a new table to each subsheet.
+However, these tables are not assigned a schema, this extractor chooses to use the name of the parent sheet as the schema, and assign a new table to each subsheet.
 The connection type is always used as the database, and for text files, the schema is set using the `external_schema_name` config option.
-Since these external tables are usually named for human consumption only and often contain a wider range of characters, all inputs are sanitize to remove any problematic occurences before they are inserted: see the `sanitize` methods `TableauDashboardUtils` for specifics.
+Since these external tables are usually named for human consumption only and often contain a wider range of characters, all inputs are sanitized to remove any problematic occurences before they are inserted: see the `sanitize` methods `TableauDashboardUtils` for specifics.

 A more concrete example: if one had a Google Sheet titled "Growth by Region" with 2 subsheets called